Royals vs. Brewers Player Props Betting Odds

 Witt Jr. Stats

 - Bobby Witt Jr. has five doubles, four triples, six home runs, nine walks and 15 RBI (36 total hits).
-He has swiped 12 bases.
+He has stolen 12 bases.

 Witt Jr. Recent Games